 Nick de Pencier

-Nicholas de Pencier is a director, producer, and director of photography working in documentary, performing arts, and dramatic film.
+Nicholas de Pencier is a Director, Producer, and Director of Photography working in documentary and video installation.
 He is President of Mercury Films Inc., the Toronto-based production company he shares with his partner, Jennifer Baichwal.

-As a director, aside from his work in factual series, de Pencier’s credits include the feature documentary Four Wings and a Prayer, about the migration of the Monarch butterfly which won the Grand Prix Pariscience, the Banff Rockie Award for best Wildlife and Natural History Program, the Jules Verne Nature Award, and was nominated for Geminis for best Science Documentary, Best Cinematography and Best Direction in addition to an Emmy nomination for the PBS NOVA version (called The Incredible Journey of the Butterfly).
+Aside from his work in factual series, de Pencier’s director credits include the feature documentary Four Wings and a Prayer, about the migration of the Monarch butterfly which won the Grand Prix Pariscience, the Banff Rockie Award for best Wildlife and Natural History Program, the Jules Verne Nature Award, and was nominated for Geminis for best Science Documentary, Best Cinematography and Best Direction in addition to an Emmy nomination for the PBS NOVA version (called The Incredible Journey of the Butterfly).
 In 2004 de Pencier was nominated for a Gemini for Best Direction for his performance film Streetcar, while the film’s lead, Peter Chin, won for Best Performance.
-The film was also nominated for a Banff Rockie Award.
-He also co-directed, produced and photographed for TVOntarioa series of 40 short profiles on artists who have received Ontario Arts Council grants over the past 40 years.
+His 2016 feature documentary Black Code about internet censorship and surveillance around the world which he directed, produced and shot, premiered at TIFF and was released theatrically in Canada in 2017.

-In December 2011 de Pencier collaborated with Dr. Mike Evans and Illustrator Liisa Sorsa to direct and produce the short animated health video23 ½ Hours which instantly went viral and has been viewed by more than five million people in many languages worldwide.
-Evans and de Pencier have produced more than a dozen subsequent health videos and their company Reframe Health Films is an emerging player in the field.
+In December 2011 de Pencier collaborated with Dr. Mike Evans and Illustrator Liisa Sorsa to direct and produce the short, animated health video 23 ½ Hours which instantly went viral and has been viewed by more than seven million people in many languages worldwide.
+Evans and de Pencier have produced more than fifty subsequent health videos for their YouTube Channel.